 Database Autonomy Service (DAS) allows you to globally customize monitoring dashboards.
-If enterprise users want to manage multiple instances, they can customize multi-instance monitoring dashboards to correlate, compare, and view multiple instances and metrics for daily operations and maintenance.
+If enterprise users want to manage multiple instances, they can customize multi-instance monitoring dashboards to correlate, compare, and view multiple instances and metrics for daily O&M.

-- The database instance is connected to DAS and is in the Accessed state.
+- The database instance that you want to manage is connected to DAS and is in the Accessed state.
 For more information about how to connect a database instance to DAS, see the following topics:

 DAS monitoring dashboards support the following metrics.
-MySQL is used in this example.
+In this example, MySQL is selected.

 |tps||Formula: (Com_commit + Com_rollback)/Uptime|

 |delete_ps||The average number of DELETE statements executed per second.|